sonicfurqan/CSS-101/02. Specifity Order/readme.md

 # Styling order/precedence

-Order of Style applied to element if there are multple styles in affect
+Order of Style applied to an element if there are multiple styles in effect

 1. Inline Style : Highest order this will over write all styling